Samuel-2626/django-lang/article.md

 $ django-admin compilemessages
 ```

 We can also do this for forms by adding a label.

-For example:
+For instance:

 ```py
 from django import forms